fininhop/free-code-camp/algorithms/title-case-a-sentence.md

   //Divide the word in letters.
 Then create an array (arrChars) with the result. arrChars = val.split('');

-  //Get the first letter of the courrent word, and transform it into capital. arrChars[0] = arrChars[0].toUpperCase();
+  //Get the first letter of the current word, and transform it into capital. arrChars[0] = arrChars[0].toUpperCase();

   //By bringing together, all the items of the array called (arrayChars).
 Is achieved as a result: